PrzemyG/PrzemyG/README.md

 - 👀 I’m interested in "cars", "gaming", "fittnes" & "motorcycles"
 - 🌱 I’m currently learning "Python"

-- ⚡ Fun fact: I changed career 2 times, thirt time is a charm - software development here we come…
+- ⚡ Fun fact: I changed career 2 times, third time is a charm - software development here we come…

 <!---
 PrzemyG/PrzemyG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.